-As organizations continue to build software products, teams are continuously discovering how every layer of the production process affects the outcome, leading to software development model experimentation in order to achieve greater efficiency.
+Teams are continuously discovering how every layer of the software production process affects the outcome, leading to software development model experimentation to achieve efficiency.

 Subsequently, methodologies like DevOps have emerged, targeting greater speed of software product improvement by increasing the synergy between development and operations teams.
 As much as 70% of organizations are expected to be using value stream management by 2023.

 However, with a new sleek approach comes the need to institute a robust process flow that consists not only of optimized processes but also structures them in the most coherent and effective order.
 This is where value stream mapping comes in.

 A software value stream refers to the journey from the point when a software product is in its simplest form up to when it amasses enough value to be on the market.
 Depending on the amount of value-added at any one point, it’s possible to view smaller sets of actions within this journey as value streams, which basically encompasses the question of how you get from point A to B in the development journey.